dijasila/GPAW/doc/download.rst

   .. note::

-     The recommended installation path is :envvar:`$HOME`.
+     The recommended installation path is :envvar:`HOME`.

 When you have the code, go back to the :ref:`installationguide_developer`.